Spritz Cookies, also known as

 When you mix the Spritz

-in the vanilla extract and egg yolks, and then the flour.
-The dough needs
+in the egg yolks, and then the flour.
+The batter needs

 to be of the right consistency.
-You want it soft enough so it pushes
+You want it soft enough so it easily

 defined.
-If you find it too soft, then refrigerate the dough for about 15
+If you find it too soft, then refrigerate the batter for about 15

 to 30 minutes.
-Also, I find it best not to use parchment paper on your
+Also, do not to use parchment paper on your

 baking sheets.
 The cookies adhere better to a buttered baking sheet that

 has been chilled in the refrigerator for at least 15 minutes.
-And if you
+Keep in mind

 Spritz Cookies: Preheat